rlauer6/doc-converter/README.md

 # Getting Started

-- If you want to merely create a new `doc-converter` server instance read the section title *Creating a Document Conversion Server*.
+- If you want to merely create a new `doc-converter` server instance read the section titled *Creating a Document Conversion Server*.

-- If you want to hack on the project read the section title *Hacking on the Project*
+- If you want to hack on the project read the section titled *Hacking on the Project*

 ## Creating a Document Conversion Server